Petru Groza: 1947-48: removal of opposition parties

-Removal of opposition
+Modus operandi

-After the parliamentary elections, the essential political objective of the Groza government was to seize all power in the state and liquidate any forms of opposition.
-The plan was drawn up by the Minister of the Interior, Teohari Georgescu, and Panteley Bodnarenko, a Soviet intelligence officer.
-Since the beginning of 1947, the communist authorities have carried out numerous arrests against political opponents by committing serious abuses.
+After the 1946 parliamentary elections, the essential political objective of the Groza government was to seize all power in the state and liquidate any forms of opposition.
+The plan was drawn up by the Minister of the Interior, Teohari Georgescu, and Panteley Bodnarenko, renamed Gheorghe Pintilie, a Soviet intelligence officer.
+From the beginning of 1947, the communist authorities have carried out numerous arrests against political opponents by committing serious abuses.
 On 14 July 1947, the Home Office authorities managed to set a trap for the main peasant-national leaders, who were preparing to leave for Great Britain to inform Western diplomats about the real situation in the country.
 The Tămădău affair was labeled as an act of national treason and turned into a major political case.

 In order to allow the involvement of PNȚ and Iuliu Maniu, the authorities extended the charges from fraudulent attempt to leave the country to activities of a political nature.
 On 30 July 1947, through a journal of the Council of Ministers, it was decided to dissolve the National Peasant Party.
 On the same day, the Assembly of Deputies was convened, during which, based on a report drawn up by Teohari Georgescu, the dissolution was approved with 294 votes for and one against.
 The diary stated: "The National-Peasant Party under the presidency of Mr. Iuliu Maniu is and remains dissolved on the date of publication in the Official Monitor of this Journal.
 The same dissolution decision also includes all county, network and communal organizations of the aforementioned party, military, youth, women's organizations and any other organizations or associations led by this party".

-On 1 November, the National Liberal Party decided to cease its activity.
+On 1 November 1947, the National Liberal Party decided to cease its activity.
 Five days later, the Assembly of Deputies adopted a motion of no confidence in Gheorghe Tătărescu, the Minister of Foreign Affairs and the vice-president of the Council of Ministers.
 The following day, PNL-Tătărescu representatives resigned from the government.
-The trial of the PNȚ leaders took place between 29 October and 4 November.
+The trial of the PNȚ leaders took place between 29 October and 4 November 1947.
 The sentence was established in advance, based on accusations without material cover, based not on evidence, but on political indications coming from Moscow and presented in legal form in Bucharest.
 Iuliu Maniu and Ion Mihalache were the only ones sentenced to hard prison for life.